 The maximum depreciation deductions for passenger automobiles that are produced to run primarily on electricity are higher than those for other automobiles.
 The maximum deduction amounts for electric vehicles placed in service after August 5, 1997, and before January 1, 2007, are shown in the following table.
-Owners of electric vehicles placed in service after December 31, 2006, should use the table of maximum deduction amounts on page 65 for electric vehicles classified as passenger automobiles or use the table of maximum deduction amounts for trucks and vans on page 67, for electric vehicles classified as trucks and vans.
+Owners of electric vehicles placed in service after December 31, 2006, should use the table of maximum deduction amounts later for electric vehicles classified as passenger automobiles or use the table of maximum deduction amounts for trucks and vans later, for electric vehicles classified as trucks and vans.